byrnehollander/diy-hasura-heroku-url-sync/README.md

 ## Self-Hosting Hasura GraphQL Engine on DigitalOcean ($5/month)

-While the [free tier of Hasura Cloud](https://hasura.io/pricing/) is perfect for development, you are limited to 60 requests/minute.
-That's _probably_ not going to be enough for a production app.
-To get unlimited requests, you need to upgrade to the Standard tier which starts at $99/month.
-Because my site is more of a hobby project, I sought out a cheaper way to run my project in production.
+While the [free tier of Hasura Cloud](https://hasura.io/pricing/) is good for development, you are limited to 60 requests/minute.
+That's _probably_ not going to be enough for a production app, and maybe even some hobby projects.
+To get unlimited requests, you would need to upgrade to the Standard tier which starts at $99/month.
+I sought out a cheaper way to run my project in production.

-Helpfully, Hasura has documentation on how to [easily deploy their GraphQL Engine](https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/digital-ocean-one-click.html) to [DigitalOcean](https://www.digitalocean.com/), where a virtual machine with 1 GB memory and 25 GB disk will run you $5/month.
+Thankfully, Hasura has documentation on how to [easily deploy their GraphQL Engine](https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/digital-ocean-one-click.html) to [DigitalOcean](https://www.digitalocean.com/), where a virtual machine with 1 GB memory and 25 GB disk will run you $5/month.
 Seems like a good deal to me!

 ## Hosting a Postgres Database on Heroku (free)

 Hasura additionally has a guide to [creating a DigitalOcean managed Postgres database](https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/digital-ocean-one-click.html#using-digitalocean-managed-postgres-database).
 But those start at a comparatively steep $15/month.

 Thankfully, it's incredibly easy to create a free database hosted on [Heroku](https://www.heroku.com/) when you create a new Hasura project.
-For the low price of free, you can store up to 1 GB across 10k rows.
+For the low price of _**free**_, you can store up to 1 GB across 10k rows.
 For $9/month, your storage limit dramatically increases to 10 GB across ten million rows.

 ![Create Heroku Database](./images/create-heroku-database.png)